pmking123/reptation-mc/README.md

 ## 💻 Running Locally

-To run this laboratory simulation on your local machine, follow these steps:
+To run this simulation on your local machine, follow these steps:

 ### 1. Prerequisites
 - [Node.js](https://nodejs.org/) (v18 or higher recommended)